How lipase helps digest fats

 Lipase enzymes are important protein components of digestion.

 The significance of lipase is due to the ability to convert fats and triglycerides to short-chain fatty acids.
 Short-chain fatty acids are the main source of nutrition for cells in the colon, and are considered helpful in reducing the risk of inflammation.

 Lipases are found in a variety of sources.
-They were first discovered in 1846 by Claude Bernard while investigating pancreatic cells.
-Lipases have since been found in plants, fungi, and microbes.
+First discovered in 1846 by Claude Bernard while investigating pancreatic cells, lipases have since been found in plants, fungi, and microbes.